jingsting/ir_stats/README.md

 ### 1
 Create a file with the name ```config.py```
-In the file, fill out your user name(email address) and password:
+In the file, fill out your user name(email address) and password
 ```USERNAME = 'username here'
 PASSWORD = 'password here'```